orchidsoftware/orchid.software/source/en/docs/attachments.md

 ---
 Files of various formats and extensions related to the recording are attachments

-Attachments can be attached to any model via links, for this you need to add a trait:
+Attachments can be attached to any model via links.
+For this, you need to add a trait:

 ```php
 namespace App;